 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Add the rolled tortilla to the hot pan and cook, undisturbed for 45 seconds, or until the underside has brown spots.
+Add the tortilla to the pan and cook, undisturbed for 45 seconds, or until the underside has brown spots.
 Flip it over and cook for 15-20 seconds more.
 The cook time is key for making sure enough time has passed to cook off moisture and not overcook them, making them stiff.

 When making gluten-free recipes, the success primarily relies on the GF flour.
 Unfortunately, with so many differing varieties and availability it’s hard to test them all with the recipe.
 They all contain different ratios of starches, which can vary the outcome.

+I have tested the most common brands with various recipes, which is why I stand behind Cup4Cup.
 If you use another GF flour that works well, be sure to leave a note in comments below!

-Best Pan to use
+Best Pan to Use

 Use heavy nonstick pan, one that maintains and distributes heat well, or a cast iron skillet.
 If using a cast iron skillet, make sure it is well seasoned so the tortillas don’t stick.
 Either type of pan will be left ungreased.

-Save this recipe for Gluten-Free Tortillas to your pinterest board!
+Save this recipe to your pinterest board!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Soft, Authentic Gluten-Free Flour Tortillas (30 Mins)
+Soft, Authentic Gluten-Free Tortillas (30 Mins)

 Ingredients

-- 2 tablespoons psyllium husk powder,
+- 2 tablespoons (22 g) psyllium husk powder

 - ½ teaspoon salt